Skip to Content

 Oil

 I normally use light olive oil when cooking a roast in my air fryer, but you can use any cooking oil that you would usually use for a roast.
+Choose once with a neutral flavor and a high smoke point like vegetable oil, corn oil, or canola oil.

 Raw rack of lamb in air fryer basket.